mF2C/mF2C/agent/docs/agent.md

     - When no container is displayed, try again to uninstall the agent.
     - Disregard the warning or error message regarding the WiFi detach if the installation is not successful.

+- **Docker non-privileged**: If the current unix user is not in the `docker` group, the `ERROR: Couldn't connect to Docker daemon at http+docker://localhost - is it running?` message will appear on installing the agent.
+    - run `sudo usermod -aG docker your-user` and replace `your-user` with your unix user.
+More info [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-using-the-convenience-script).
+    - reboot the system to apply changes and try to install again.
+    - another way is to execute the `install.sh` or `docker-compose` with **root** privileges.